Default

 Key concept: Default occurs when you stop making payments on debt that you owe.

-Default: A comprehensive overview
+Default: a comprehensive overview

-Defaulting means you’ve failed to meet the terms of your agreement.
+Defaulting means you’ve failed to meet the terms of your loan agreement.
 When you don't make payments on a debt, your account may go into default.
 Default usually doesn’t happen right away.
 Typically, you must miss payments for a few months or longer before your account is in default.

 When you default on debt, your credit is likely to suffer, which could impact your ability to qualify for credit in the future.
 Another consequence that you may face is a debt lawsuit.
 Your lender could take you to court to recover the outstanding debt.
 If they win, they could get permission to garnish your wages or your bank account.